vinodhj/graphql-gateway-microservices/README.md

 # GraphQL Gateway Microservices

 This project demonstrates a proof-of-concept (PoC) for optimizing GraphQL gateway performance by minimizing redundant lookups.
-It compares two gateway approaches—**GraphQL Mesh** and **schema-stitching using graphql-tools**—to connect two microservices built with Cloudflare Workers.
+It compares two gateway approaches—**GraphQL Mesh** and **schema-stitching using graphql-tools** to connect two microservices built with Cloudflare Workers.

 ## Project Architecture